 That was until the day I started to feel very tired, different to normal and thought I may need to see the dentist as I had an uncomfortable nagging pain in my jaw.
 I had noticed the occasional chest pain that I put down to indigestion.
 The night before the event I had the strangest intense feeling like something really bad was going to happen, my thoughts turned to my mum and I hoped she was going to be OK.

 The next morning, on 29 March 2018, I was getting ready to go to a meeting and I felt the most intense crushing pain in the middle of my chest, could not breathe and felt pain in my left arm and left-hand side of my neck, I became very clammy.
-My first-aid experience helped me realise I had classic heart attack symptoms, I was alone, so I sat on the floor with my back to the wall, tried to keep calm and breath slowly while I called 999.
+My first-aid experience helped me realise I had classic heart attack symptoms, I was alone, so I sat on the floor with my back to the wall, tried to keep calm and breathe slowly while I called 999.

 ECG looked normal